Teen Brain Development – The Frontal Lobe of the Brain is Essential for Driving

 The center of visual perception system, the occipital lobe is essential to our ability to drive safely.
 An undeveloped or damaged occipital lobe can lead to hallucinations or blindness.

 After the frontal lobe, the cerebellum has the most impact on motor skills essential for driving.
 It also monitors emotions related to fear and pleasure, which can inspire dangerous or reckless driving behavior.
+The cerebellum plays a crucial role in driving as it is responsible for fine-control during movement execution.
+This fine-control is essential when performing prepared maneuvers with a vehicle, ensuring precise and safe driving actions.

 Most known for essential body functions we rarely think about: the cardiac, respiratory, vasomotor centers.
 As the part of the brain that monitors breathing, heart rate, and blood pressure, the medulla is least susceptible to damage.